 ITU-T Study Group 16 would like to thank ITU-T Study Group 2 for the liaison statement requesting all SGs to check for possible overlap and to inform to SG2 for alignment/adaptation (our TD 296/Gen, your COM2-LS98).

-ITU-T Study Group 16 Question 21/16 "Multimedia framework, applications and services", during in SG 16 meeting in Geneva 12-23 October 2105, examined the list of terms to be checked and identified a possibility of overlap.
+ITU-T Study Group 16 Question 21/16 "Multimedia framework, applications and services", during in SG 16 meeting in Geneva 12-23 October 2105, examined the list of terms to be checked and identified a possible of overlap.

 Regarding the term indicated in your liaison “face-to-face”, which is defined in E.FAST, the term has already been used in F.745 (10/2010) as follows, without explicit definition: